DiceDB/dice/docs/src/content/docs/commands/JSON.OBJKEYS.md

 - Non-existing Key: If the specified key does not exist in the database, an error is returned.
 - Invalid JSON Path: If the provided JSONPath expression is invalid, an error message with the details of the parse error is returned.

-## Error Handling
+## Errors

+1. `Wrong number of arguments`:

-- `(error) ERR wrong number of arguments for JSON.OBJKEYS command`: Raised if the number of arguments are less or more than expected.
+   - Error Message: `(error) ERR wrong number of arguments for JSON.ARRINSERT command`
+   - Raised if the number of arguments are less or more than expected.

+2. `Key doesn't exist`:

-- `(error) ERR could not perform this operation on a key that doesn't exist`: Raised if the specified key does not exist in the DiceDB database.
+   - Error Message: `(error) ERR could not perform this operation on a key that doesn't exist`
+   - Raised if the specified key does not exist in the DiceDB database.

+3. `Key has wrong Dice type`:

-- `(error) ERR Existing key has wrong Dice type`:Raised if thevalue of the specified key doesn't match the specified value in DIceDb
+   - Error Message: `(error) ERR Existing key has wrong Dice type`
+   - Raised if thevalue of the specified key doesn't match the specified value in DIceDb

+4. `Path doesn't exist`:

-- `(error) ERR WRONGTYPE Operation against a key holding the wrong kind of value`: Raised if an operation attempted on a key with an incompatible type.
+   - Error Message: `(error) ERR WRONGTYPE Operation against a key holding the wrong kind of value`
+   - Raised if an operation attempted on a key with an incompatible type.

 ## Example Usage

+### Basic usage

-### Example 1: Retrieving Keys of the Root Object
+Retrieving Keys of the Root Object

 ```plaintext
 127.0.0.1:6379> JSON.SET a $ '{"name": "Alice", "age": 30, "address": {"city": "Wonderland", "zipcode": "12345"}}'